AlessandroZ/LaZagne/README.md

 	* example: laZagne.exe browsers -f
 	* help: laZagne.exe browsers -h

-* Write all passwords found into a file (-w options)
+* Write all passwords found into a file (-oN for Normal txt, -oJ for Json, -oA for All)
-	* cmd: laZagne.exe all -w
+	* cmd: laZagne.exe all -oN

 * Use a file for dictionary attacks (used only when it's necessary: mozilla masterpassword, system hahes, etc.).
 The file has to be a wordlist in cleartext (no rainbow), it has not been optmized to be fast but could useful for basic passwords.
 	* cmd: laZagne.exe all -path file.txt